 The purpose of this course is to review and reinforce the skills and knowledge necessary for success in CHEM 120 (Preparation for General Chemistry).
 Students will strengthen their abilities related to critical thinking strategies, time management skills, coupled with unique features of effective reading strategies in science, technical writing skills and mastery of basic chemistry skills critical to CHEM 120.
+Pass/No Pass only.
+Non-degree applicable.

-102 INTRODUCTION TO GENERAL, ORGANIC AND BIOLOGICAL CHEMISTRY 5 UNITS
+102 INTRODUCTION TO GENERAL, ORGANIC AND BIOLOGICAL

-Prerequisite: Grade of "Pass" in MATH 090 or MATH 096 or equivalent

-A one-semester course covering the basic principles of general, organic and biochemistry as needed to understand the biochemistry, physiology and pharmacology of the human body.
+CHEMISTRY 5 UNITS Prerequisite: Grade of "Pass" in MATH 060 or MATH 090 or MATH 096 or equivalent principles of general, organic and biochemistry as needed to understand the biochemistry, physiology and pharmacology of the human body.
 Intended for students planning to transfer to a California State University nursing program.
-Students with a grade of "C" or better in CHEM 115.
-116 are not eligible for this class.
+Students with a grade of "C" or better in CHEM 115, 116 are not eligible for this class.